AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 This must be done, at a minimum, per filament brand/type.
 It may vary by color or by roll, depending how consistent your filament brand of choice is.
 With KVP I am usually able to run the same EM for all colors.

+Some Slicers seem to "like" slightly higher or lower EM than others.

 ## Background

 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.